God on Monday

 This is the first of a series of covenants God makes in the bible that culminates in the ‘new covenant’ God makes in Christ.
 This too is backed up by a recurring earthly symbol - a cup of wine, which itself is a symbol of the blood he shed in fulfilment those covenants.

-But what does the biblical story of covenant have to do with the purpose of business?
+But what does the biblical story of covenant have to do with the purpose of work?
 Three things in particular.
-First, it suggests that the true purpose of life (business included) is to be found not within itself but in God, for it is God who initiates, devises, and ratifies the biblical covenants.
-Second, business is to reflect the care God has for all that is included in the covenants, which is the entire natural world.
-Third, just as the biblical covenants forge relationships of trust, so the promise a business makes about a product or service needs to be so true that it creates the trust required to produce a satisfied customer.
+First, it suggests that the true purpose of life (work included) is to be found not within itself but in God, for it is God who initiates, devises, and ratifies the biblical covenants.
+Second, work is to reflect the care God has for all that is included in the covenants, which is the entire natural world.
+Third, just as the biblical covenants forge relationships of trust, so the promise a worker makes about a product or service needs to be so true that it creates the trust required to produce a satisfied user.

 If this sounds too theoretical, let us return to the vexed world of second-hand car sales.
 Amongst the many entrepreneurs I have interviewed across the world is a car dealer who covenants with his customers that his firm will tell the truth, do the right thing, and keep its promises.
 His team demonstrates to them in word and deed that this firm is worthy of their trust.
 In turn this translates into loyalty, a good reputation, and increased sales.
 This entrepreneur had found in covenant theology a clue to what on earth he is here for.

 Peter Heslam, Director, Faith in Business